nosas/blog/keras_tuner_tensorboard/article.md

 Furthermore, I selected two MaxPooling2D layers for each block because I knew the main differentiation between classes is the Cog's suit color.
 My intuition says that more pooling is better, but I'm putting it to the test by defining a search space that also evaluates only a single MaxPooling2D layer.
-This is how domain expertise - knowing your data's characteristics - helps us define meaningful search space.
+This is how domain expertise - knowing your data's characteristics - helps us define meaningful search spaces.

-### Define a tuner instance
+### Create a tuner object

 KerasTuner contains multiple tuners: `RandomSearch`, `BayesianOptimization`, and `Hyperband`.
 Each has their own unique tuning algorithm, but all of them share the same search space defined above.